 I have represented many people at clerk magistrate’s hearings, and specifically, in leaving the scene of an accident cases, it is very possible to walk out with no criminal charge being filed.

-Why a Witness is Necessary For An Arrest
+Why a Witness is Usually Necessary For An Arrest on Hit and Run

 It is not uncommon in hit and run cases for witnesses to only have a license plate number identifying the car.
 While that establishes who owns the car, it certainly doesn’t provide convincing evidence that this was the person who was driving the car at the time.
 The police or witnesses can’t know if a family member or roommate was behind the wheel at the time of the incident.